h4xhor/Kickstart-Windows-on-ESXi/README.md

 ### Kickstart Win2016 BIOS autounattend WinPE ISO on Linux for ESXi

+### Kickstart Win2016 UEFI autounattend Dual ISO on Linux for ESXi

+### Kickstart Win2016 UEFI autounattend Single ISO on Linux for ESXi

+### Kickstart Win2016 UEFI autounattend WinPE ISO on Linux for ESXi

 ### Kickstart Win2019 BIOS autounattend Dual ISO on Linux for ESXi